mvolkmann/blog/src/swift.md

 Classes are similar to structs in many ways.
 By convention their names begin with an uppercase letter.

-Classes can do the following things that structs cannot.
+Classes do the following things that structs cannot.

 - refer to instances by reference rather than making a copy
 - inherit properties and methods from one other class
 - use type casting to determine if an object is an instance at runtime
 - define a "deinitializer" to perform cleanup when an instance is destroyed
+- use automatic reference counting (ARC) for garbage collection

 Classes are reference types.
 This means that assigning one to a variable assigns a reference to the same instance rather than making a copy.
+Use a class instead of struct when it is important to share data by holding multiple references to the same object.

 To define a class, use the `class` keyword.
 A class can have: